|

 There are several ways to use insight to boost future results:

-- Using these, find the best, and most realistic, ways to grow profits and revenue.
+• Of these, which are the best, and most realistic, ways that you can grow profits and revenue?

 We’ll illustrate…